GraphsDiagram

 The Sine and Cosine Waves

 This diagram covers The Sine and Cosine Waves within Trig Graphs for GCSE Mathematics.
 Revise Trig Graphs in Graphs for GCSE Mathematics with 11 exam-style questions and 11 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 3 of 11 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position